JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 `pollingIntervalCronExpression.hour` accepts an integer between 0 and 23.

-#### Set the day of week
+#### Set the Day of the Week

 When using the `ONE_WEEK` polling interval, you can pass an optional `pollingIntervalCronExpression` to specify both a `dayOfWeek` and `hour` for the integration to execute.

-The following configuration would set an integration to execute weekly on Sunday between 00:00 and 01:00 UTC.
+The following configuration sets an integration to execute weekly on Sunday between 00:00 and 01:00 UTC.

 ```json
 {